 Wayne Federman joined the faculty of USC in January 2017.
 He is a stand-up comedian, actor, producer, writer, podcaster, and cultural historian.
 He currently teaches the history of stand-up comedy as well as level-2 stand-up performance at USC’s School of Dramatic Arts.
 In 2022, he won a Primetime Emmy Award for producing HBO’s George Carlin’s American Dream.

 His book, The History of Stand-Up: From Mark Twain to Dave Chappelle, is an Amazon bestseller and is currently used as required reading in multiple universities.

 Federman attended NYU’s Tisch School of the Arts where he studied with legendary acting coach Stella Adler.
 He has appeared in numerous television programs and films, including Curb Your Enthusiasm, Crashing, Silicon Valley, What We Do In The Shadows!, Community, The X-Files, Documentary Now!, New Girl, Step Brothers, The 40-Year-Old Virgin, Knocked Up, Legally Blonde, Funny People, and 50 First Dates.

 As a thirty-year veteran of stand-up, Federman has his own special on Comedy Central, appeared multiple times on The Tonight Show, tours nationally, and appears locally at The Hollywood Improv, UCB, LARGO, and Dynasty Typewriter.
-His critically acclaimed three-volume stand-up compilation, The Chronicles of Federman, was released in 2016 on ASpecialThing Records.
+His critically acclaimed three-volume stand-up compilation, The Chronicles of Federman, was released on ASpecialThing Records.

 “Wayne Federman is a beloved legend within the stand-up industry.” – Paste Magazine